 For Spanish-speakers, a White House website without Spanish translation means that anyone in this country (and in the world) who only speaks Spanish won’t be able to access a lot of critical information from the White House.
 It means that many children, families, and communities will need their schools, state governments, municipalities, nonprofits, and local small businesses to take the lead, and prioritize multilingual communication.
 Unfortunately, those aiming to share information about the new administration with any of the more than 41 million native-Spanish speakers in the US, will have to translate a lot of material from scratch.
 Moreover, it creates a serious problem for communication on a domestic AND international level!
 Now, maybe more than ever, public entities, coalitions, and community serving organizations need to prioritize multilingual communication on websites, brochures, in messaging, marketing, annual reports...everything!

 And, it’s not just about Spanish!
 In addition to removing the Spanish option from the website, the site is not currently accessible for people with disabilities.
 Though the accessibility option may change, most other changes are likely here to stay.
 Another important consideration, Chinese, French, and French Creole are other highly spoken languages in the US.
 If the massive numbers of Spanish speakers are not prioritized, it will undoubtedly cause additional barriers for ALL people who do not use English as their primary language.

 Thankfully, the presence of intersectional movements like Black Lives Matter and the Women's March on Washington may persuade many organizations and institutions to build their multilingual capacity.
 We should all support their efforts to do so!

 Do you want to support?
 You can:

 - Forward this article to any nonprofit, community coalition, or social impact organization that needs to reach Spanish speakers.
-We'll give them a FREE Spanish translation (other languages available as well)!
+They can chat with us during a FREE Connection Call.
+We promise to get them togetha!